 Cash and Cash Equivalents

 Cash and cash equivalents primarily consist of cash and deposits with financial institutions which are unrestricted as to withdrawal and use.
-Cash equivalents consist of highly liquid investments that are readily convertible to cash generally with maturities of three months or less when purchased.
+Cash equivalents consist of highly liquid investments that are readily convertible to cash generally with original maturities of three months or less when purchased.

 Cash that is restricted as to withdrawal or usage is reported as restricted cash in the consolidated balance sheets and is not included in the beginning or ending balance of cash and cash equivalents in the consolidated statements of cash flows.

 Restricted cash of $0 and $529,837 as of September 30, 2018 and 2017, respectively, consisted of cash and cash equivalents used as collateral to secure note payable and used as guarantee deposit to secure bank acceptance, and held as compensating balances against bank borrowing.
 A note payable is a draft issued by a bank for payments in future, which defers the payment until the due date for redeeming the note.
 According to the notes payable agreement with the bank, certain percentage of the amount is required to be deposited at the bank as security for the notes payable.
 Guarantee deposit is the deposit in bank to secure the bank acceptance issued by the bank.
 As of September 30, 2018 and 2017, no cash is restricted to assure future credit availability.

 The Company’s short-term Investment consists of short-term held-to-maturity investments, mainly time deposits, in commercial banks with original maturities of more than 90 day but less than one year.
 As